wp-plugins/social-login-sharing-buttons-with-analytics-by-soclever/readme.txt

 = Sharing Reports from API =
 We use API provided by social networks to count shares of your website pages.
 It makes it possible to get accurate history of your page's shares.

-= Cookie Data =
-Unlike other FREE sharing buttons SoClever DOES NOT sell your customer cookie data which allows competitors to target your customers/visitors.

 = Track Revenue =
 Have an e-commerce site?
 Track revenue per social user, download customer segments to personalise your messaging.
 Segment your customers into groups to help future marketing efforts.